patelneel1994/Feature-Request/README.md

 ######Pip is a package management system used to install and manage software packages written in Python.
 Here is the link to install "pip" https://pip.pypa.io/en/stable/installing/
 #######OR follow these instructions
-Download file from (Save as by right clicking) https://bootstrap.pypa.io/get-pip.py
+Download file from (Save Page as by right clicking) https://bootstrap.pypa.io/get-pip.py
 ######From terminal simply type "sudo python get-pip.py"
 ####You will need to install SQLAlchemy, Flask